CLI Reference

 - opening, listing, and targeting live sims over the shared bridge host

-- automating those sims for tests, flows, screenshots, and recordings
+- automating those sims for Maestro/Detox tests, screenshots, and recordings

 - exposing the same bridge-backed runtime to CLI automation and generated docs